tbee/sway/README.md

 var sBorderPanel = SBorderPanel.of(new STable())
          .west(new SomeNavigationMenu())
          .east(new SomeContextLinks());

+// Any component can have an overlay of any component, but there are a few practical ones sBorderPanel.overlayWith(new SLoadingOverlay());

 // MigLayout is used by Sway internally anyhow, so the user can use this great layout as well.
 var migPanel = MigPanel.of().fill();